-Watch as midday anchor Carolina Sarassa opens the segment about a multimedia report on Hispanics and coronavirus, making the absurd claim that “”CAROLINA SARASSA: To be Hispanic in the time of COVID-19 has had serious consequences.
+Watch as midday anchor Carolina Sarassa opens the segment about a multimedia report on Hispanics and coronavirus, making the absurd claim that “we (Latinos) were the first to get sick, to die and to be out of a job.”CAROLINA SARASSA: To be Hispanic in the time of COVID-19 has had serious consequences.
 We were the first to get sick, to die and to be out of a job.
 Now, a Florida neighborhood shows how the virus severely hit a community marked by poverty.
 We now connect live with journalist Ana Elena Azpurúa to tell us more about what Hispanics face in the midst of this pandemic.
 Go ahead, tell us.

 Not only is the claim baseless, but it comes across as yet another attempt to validate the segregation of Latinos as a Pan-Ethnic group living in the United States, and not as Americans.

 According to the journalist interviewed by anchor Carolina Sarassa, the idea behind the study that features a Latino community in Florida, “was to show the double blow that Hispanics have suffered”, “and they have also been particularly affected by the economic crisis, unemployment and business lockdowns as well.”
 Sorry to break the bubble, but while Latinos have in fact, been badly hit by the coronavirus pandemic for a number of reasons, every other ethnicity not only in the United States, but worldwide, has suffered from the effect of COVID-19 in their health, income and wellbeing.
 COVID does not discriminate.